skukla/vm-from-scratch/VM-SETUP.md

 ## Accessing the VM via SSH
 From time to time, it will be necessary to access the VM's operating system so that you can manage aspects of the Magento application which can only done from the command line.
 These actions might include things like forcing a reindex to see a new category or product, clearing cache, running a cron job, or installing extensions for custom demos.

 To access the inner workings of the VM from your terminal, we'll use something called Secure Shell (SSH).

+<a id="using-the-cloud-extension"></a>
+### Using The Cloud Extension
 The Cloud Extension we installed earlier makes this process extremely easy and straightforward:

 1. Power on the VM
 2. Load the Magento storefront in your browser: http://luma.com